AnthonyBourassa/hubbard/README.md

 ```
 and the program will return:

--The Hamiltonian matrix of the system.
+*The Hamiltonian matrix of the system.
--All the sub-matrices in the symmetrized basis of the group.
+*All the sub-matrices in the symmetrized basis of the group.
--The total spin for each sub-matrices.
+*The total spin for each sub-matrices.
--The total number of electrons for each sub-matrices.
+*The total number of electrons for each sub-matrices.
--The energy eigenvalues and eigenvectors of each sub-matrices
+*The energy eigenvalues and eigenvectors of each sub-matrices

-## Interaction matrix
+## Interaction matrix.
 The program suppose that all the sites are interacting with each other.
 However, if this is not the case, you can write an interaction matrix.
 For a 4 sites square system where there is no interaction between diagonals the interraction matrix would be as follow:
 ```